KaungZawHtet/WasteIncidentReporter/frontend/README.md

 ## Getting Started

-First, run the development server:
+First, configure your API endpoint by copying `.env.example` to `.env.local` and updating `NEXT_PUBLIC_API_BASE` if needed.
+Then run the development server:

 ```bash
 npm run dev